 Cover image: Members and friends of our club all fired up and ready to lend a helping hand at the Christmas Centre Run in 2017.

 Changes to meetings and events that affect our club.

-Milne Bay Military Challenge - Re-scheduled to 2021
+Milne Bay Military Challenge - It's on again this year - 23rd May 2021

 Breakfast Kick-Start - Postponed

-As with our other projects future Breakfasts have been postponed until further notice.
+Future Breakfasts Kick-Start events have been postponed until further notice.

 Helping out with Tony's Kitchen

 Members of the Rotary Club of Toowoomba South are always looking for new community service projects.